Francisco Kraus Trujillo: Career in Venezuela

-At the end of 1978 Kraus returned to Venezuela for a series of concerts and performances in Radio and Television.
+At the end of 1978 Kraus returned to Venezuela for a series of concerts and performances on Radio and Television.
 He performed in Teatro Municipal de Caracas with Opera Metropolitana de Caracas OMAC the opera Marina, with Alfredo Kraus, soprano Cecilia Núñez Albanese and Cayito Aponte, with the Orquesta Filármonica de Caracas conducted by Dominican Maestro Carlos Piantini.
 He had a series of concerts in Hogar Canario de Caracas and Teatro Nacional.
 His brother Alfredo was very often performing in Caracas, Teatro Municipal, with OMAC (Caracas Metropolitan Opera Company).
 This time the stay would last nine years since, aside from his performances Kraus was offered the position as professor of vocal technique in the Superior School of Music of Caracas, Escuela Superior de Musica J.A.
 Lamas and also in the Escuela de Música Prudencio Esaá.
 He was very active as a teacher and some of his students were: Fanny Arjona soprano, Amelia Salazar, Natacha Valladares, Marisol Gil, Alfredo Olarte, Rosaura Longa, and Biella Da Costa.

-In 1987, he returned to Spain to teach voice technique in the Conservatory of the “Gran Teatre del Liceu” in Barcelona, where he taught until his retirement.
+In 1987, he returned to Spain to teach voice technique at the Conservatory of the “Gran Teatre del Liceu” in Barcelona, where he taught until his retirement.